uranusjr/snafu/docs/source/install.rst

 Similar to installing, this does nothing too fancy, but just runs the standard uninstaller.
 It does perform some additional cleanup if you are using the version.
-See :ref:manage about how you can manage/use versions.
+See :ref:`manage` about how you can manage/use versions.